-All of these factors were considered in preparing the City's budget for the 2020 fiscal year.
+All of these factors, including the COVID-19 pandemic, were considered in preparing the City's budget for the 2021 fiscal year.

 Request for Information

 This financial report is designed to provide a general overview of the City's finances for all those with an interest in the City's finances.
 Questions concerning any of the information provided in this report or requests for additional financial information should be addressed to the Office of the Finance Director, City of Sunny Isles Beach, 18070 Collins Avenue, Sunny Isles Beach, Florida 33160.
 Information is also available on the City's website at www.sibfl.net.